rlong2/HackTheBox/Retired Machines/Curling/03 - Website.md

 - http://10.10.10.150/configuration.php
 - http://10.10.10.150/secret.txt - contains a secret
 	- Doesn't work with floris on login page or ssh
+- http://10.10.10.150/administrator/ - accessible after logging into the main pgae with creds.

 ### Potential users
 - Floris